Why Study Chinese Language and Culture?

 The character artifact shown here is a traditional Chinese paper cut art piece.
 The entire script of Psalm 23 is cut into the shape of a cup.
 The four words in the center of the cup characterize Wheaton students’ experience of joy in this type of learning-- “My cup overflows.”

-Students pursuing a double major at Wheaton College have paired their Chinese language and culture study with:
+Students pursuing a double major at Wheaton College have also paired their Chinese Language and Culture degree with:

 - Asian Studies